openstack/openstack-manuals/doc/ops-guide/source/ops-maintenance-determine.rst

 ~~~~~~~~~~~~

 The first place to look is the log file related to the command you are
 trying to run.
-For example, if ``nova list`` is failing, try tailing a
+For example, if ``openstack server list`` is failing, try
-nova log file and running the command again:
+tailing a nova log file and running the command again:

 Terminal 1: